jreisinger/docs/data/notes/cs/recursion.md

+> To understand recursion, you must first understand recursion.

 * should be used when it makes the solution clearer
 * there is no performance benefit to using recursion; in fact loops are sometimes better for performance